Georgia LLC: how to start an LLC in Georgia

 Using a Registered Agent Service

-Privacy Protection: Professional services keep your personal information out of public records.
+- Privacy protection: Keeps your personal address out of public records

 Address Requirements